silnrsi/pysilfont/tests/input/font-psf-test/README.txt

 CONTACT
 ========
-For more information please visit the Andika page on SIL International's Computers and Writing systems website: https://scripts.sil.org/andika
+For more information please visit the Andika page on SIL Global's Computers and Writing systems website: https://scripts.sil.org/andika